TinyFormer: Efficient Transformer Design and Deployment on Tiny Devices: Experimental Results

 \subsection{Runtime Evaluation}

-At the runtime level, we have developed SparseEngine specifically for performing sparse inference on MCUs.
+At the runtime level, we have developed SparseEngine for performing sparse inference on MCUs.
 The implementation of SparseEngine has successfully reduced the inference time to $3.8$ seconds on our highest-accuracy searched model.
 To evaluate the performance of SparseEngine, we deploy the same sparse model in both CMSIS-NN and SparseEngine.
 As illustrated in Fig. \ref{fig:fig-runtime-sparsity}, SparseEngine outperforms CMSIS-NN both in terms of inference latency and storage occupation.
 By leveraging sparse inference support, SparseEngine achieves a significant reduction in storage requirements on MCUs, ranging from $9\%$ to $78\%$.
-Additionally, through the utilization of specialized optimizations, SparseEngine achieves an impressive acceleration of inference, ranging from $5.3\times$ to $12.2\times$.
-It is worth noting that in order to make a fair comparison with CMSIS-NN, we need to ensure that the model fits within the resource constraints in its dense form.
-Consequently, the model evaluated in this particular experiments can not achieve the highest accuracy.
+Through the utilization of specialized optimizations, SparseEngine achieves an impressive acceleration of inference, ranging from $5.3\times$ to $12.2\times$.
+Specifically, in Fig. \ref{fig:fig-runtime-sparsity}, we mainly focus on how sparse configurations affect the inference speed and storage usage, rather than the accuracy.
+For the simplicity of presentation, we have not shown the accuracy of models in the figure.